 The Youth Perspective Fund in the Netherlands offers an innovative approach to helping people aged 18 to 27 manage their debts, with coaches working with young people to plan and get their finances in order.
 Social Builder in France provides three months of digital skills training to women with a social project who have been particularly economically affected by the coronavirus crisis.
 The aim is for them to generate revenue and get to financial independence quickly.

 In Romania, the programme Banometru help adults with financial difficulties with financial planning and counseling.

 And in the Netherlands we’re a founding partner of the Nederlandse Schuldhulproute, along with several other banks and the Dutch Banking Association.
 This unique public-private collaboration aims to prevent and solve problematic debt.

 Sustainability is about planet and people.
 When it comes to people, we choose to focus on financial health, but that’s not all we do.
 We make more impact with what we do finance than with what we don’t finance.
 So we aim to grow the number of mandates for our Social Impact Finance portfolio by lending to projects that lead to, for example, affordable housing or basic infrastructure improvements.
 And we’re working on making a positive contribution to human rights as financier, employer, taxpayer and driver of progress and prosperity.
-We were a founding signatory for the United Nations’ Principles for Responsible Banking’s Commitment to Financial Health and Inclusion in December 2021.
+We were a founding signatory of the United Nations’ Principles for Responsible Banking’s Commitment to Financial Health and Inclusion in December 2021.
 Signatory banks commit to setting targets within 18 months, supported by measures in the areas of financial and non-financial products and services, internal processes, data analytics and/or partnerships.
 The aim is to promote financial inclusion and foster a banking sector that supports the financial health of customers.